mkulumadzi/docker-training/README.md

     $ docker rm -f <CONTAINER ID>

-Print a list of installed docker *images*:
+Print a list of installed docker `images`:

     $ docker images
     REPOSITORY              TAG     ...
     macinv/flask-example    latest  ...

+# Building Images

+## Dockerfile

+Docker can build images automatically by reading the instructions from a `Dockerfile`.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using `docker build` users can create an automated build that executes several command-line instructions in succession.